sal-git/SvelteTerminalResume/README.md

 # Svelte Terminal Resume

-This is basically a interactive resume in a form of a termianl GUI.
+This is basically an interactive resume in a form of a termianl GUI.

 It's also a small project to test the Svelte Framework...wait, compiler?
 I had originally wanted to do it in Vue.js, but stopped mid way through.
 The unfinished Vue.js project has close to double the amount of code that this project has!